royalapplications/docs/src/r2022/royalserver/introduction/configuration.md

 ## Royal Server Configuration Tool

 The most common way is to use the `Royal Server Configuration Tool` which provides a graphical user interface to modify the configuration, and the possibility to stop and (re)start the server.
-You can use it manage the different Royal Server components, your license(s), set up certificates, and grant permissions, etc..
+You can use it to manage the different Royal Server components, your license(s), set up certificates, and grant permissions, etc..
 Additionally, it includes a health monitor to easily monitor resource usage.

 ## Configuration File

-Up to Royal Server V3 configuration settings were mainly kept in Windows Registry and could only be modified via the Royal Server Configuration Tool.
+Royal Server V4 stores the configuration settings in a file which can be found here: `%ProgramData%\RoyalServer\appsettings.json`.

-This changed since Royal Server V4, where configuration settings are primarily file based and stored in `%ProgramData%\RoyalServer\appsettings.json`.
+If not present on start-up, `appsettings.json ` will automatically be generated.

-If not present on start-up, `appsettings.json ` will automatically be generated and your settings from a previous Royal Server V3 installation will be imported.
+> [!NOTE]
-If no previous Royal Server V3 installation can be detected, default values will apply.
+> Settings from a previous Royal Server V3 installation will be automatically imported.

-This change allows you to just modify the configuration in the `appsettings.json` file.
+You can modify this file with any text editor.
+After any change, a restart of Royal Server is required.
-Then restart the Royal Server Service using the commandline for the changes to take effect.
+You can do this either with the Configuration Tool or via a commandline:

 ```
 net stop RoyalServer && net start RoyalServer